-For all orders paid in Bitcoin (BTC) we grant a 10% discount.
-Contact us before you order to get the discount code
+For all orders paid in Bitcoin (BTC) we grant a 15% discount.
+Use code "btc" during checkout.

 What is a Steelwallet?

 All words of your seed come from the BIP-39 word list.
 One property of that wordlist is that it is enough to know the first 4 letters of a word to identify it unanimously.
 That's why you can only punch the first 4 letters of each word on your Steelwallet.